Gradient Inversion Attack on Graph Neural Networks: Additional Graph Classification results on TUDatasets

+The average number of nodes in the graphs of these datasets is significantly smaller than social networks (see Table \ref{tab:data2}).
+However, unlike social networks, these graphs might not necessarily exhibit properties like feature smoothness and sparsity.
+Hence, for all the attacks we use the objective function as defined in \eqref{cosineloss}.
+The results in all attack settings are again consistent with the theoretical analysis.

 The results are obtained by randomly selecting $20$ graphs from the datasets.
 The selected graphs are fixed for different parameter selections for fair comparison.
-In this case since the graphs are small we can directly use the Mean Absolute Error (MAE) of the recovered adjacency matrix to measure the performance of recovering the underlying graph structure.
-Specifically, the MAE is given as follows}
+In this case since the graphs are small we can directly use the Mean Absolute Error (MAE) of the reconstructed adjacency matrix to measure the performance of reconstructing the underlying graph structure.
+Specifically, the MAE is given as follows

-Also, instead of directly sampling edges from the probabilistic adjacency matrix as given in Section \ref{method}, the MAE is also evaluated with and without thresholding the recovered adjacency matrix.
+Also, instead of directly sampling edges from the probabilistic adjacency matrix as given in Section \ref{method}, the MAE is also evaluated with and without thresholding the reconstructed adjacency matrix.
 We apply min-max normalization to the resulting $\hat{\mathbf{A}}$ before thresholding.
 After applying the threshold, $\hat{\mathbf{A}}_{\tau}:=th(\hat{\mathbf{A}},\tau)$ is obtained, where $th(\mathbf{Z},\tau)$ is a entry-wise operator that returns $0$ if $z_{ij}<\tau$, and returns $1$ otherwise.